crossplane/crossplane/design/one-pager-k8s-native-providers.md

 that was not provisioned using Crossplane.
-This type of support is imperative for Kubernetes-native infrastructure providers and can also be added for `KubernetesApplication` resources by introducing a Crossplane Kubernetes `Provider` custom resource.
+This type of support is imperative for Kubernetes-native infrastructure providers and can also be added for `KubernetesApplication` resources by introducing a Crossplane Kubernetes `ProviderConfig` custom resource.

-## Proposal: Kubernetes `Provider` Kind
+## Proposal: Kubernetes `ProviderConfig` Kind

-Existing infrastructure stacks such as AWS and GCP install a `Provider` custom resource into the Crossplane control cluster which references a `Secret` that contains credentials to authenticate with the cloud provider API.
-For example, a GCP `Provider` may look as follows:
+Existing infrastructure stacks such as AWS and GCP install a `ProviderConfig` custom resource into the Crossplane control cluster which references a `Secret` that contains credentials to authenticate with the cloud provider API.
+For example, a GCP `ProviderConfig` may look as follows:

 ```yaml
 ---